Documents

 A compliance-focused checklist for reviewing PDF and document accessibility before publication, procurement review, or remediation.

-Visual design is not the same as document accessibility
+Visual polish is not document accessibility

 Compliance teams should treat accessibility review as part of document governance, especially for disclosures, notices, statements, reports, forms, and public-sector submissions.

-Review the structure before publication
+Review structure before publication

-- Document title and language metadata
+- Document title and language metadata.

-- Logical heading structure
+- Logical heading structure.

-- Correct reading order
+- Correct reading order.

-- Tagged lists, tables, links, and form fields
+- Tagged lists, tables, links, and form fields.

-- Alternative text for meaningful images
+- Alternative text for meaningful images.

-- Accessible names and instructions for form controls
+- Accessible names and instructions for form controls.

 Prioritize high-risk documents first